TOM WOLFE died last week. Here’s a story about a kind thing he did for me over 25 years ago.

 “Hi Tom,” I said, “Do you remember me?”

-“JOHN MASSENGALE,” he said, in a large stage voice, “the man who taught me everything I know about architecture.”
+“JOHN MASSENGALE,” he said, in a large stage voice, “the man who taught me everything I know about architecture and urbanism.”

 The backstory, after the jump.

 Ten years earlier, I was one of the Editors of VIA IV, an MIT Press journal edited by graduate students in the architecture school at the University of Pennsylvania.

 I wrote to Wolfe, asking him if he would write the introduction.
 He wrote back that he would write the introduction, because he had been thinking about writing an architecture book.
 That book, of course, became From Bauhaus to Our House.